Temperance movement: Beliefs, principles and culture

 Temperance proponents saw the alcohol problem as the most crucial problem of Western civilization.
 Alcoholism was seen to cause secondary poverty, and all types of social problems: alcohol was the enemy of everything good that modernity and science had to offer.
 They believed that abstinence would help decrease crime, make families stronger, and improve society as a whole.
 Although the temperance movement was non-denominational in principle, the movement consisted mostly of church-goers.
-Temperance advocates tended to use scientific arguments to back up their views, although at the core the temperance philosophy was moral-religious in nature.
+Temperance advocates used scientific arguments to back up their views, but at the core the temperance philosophy was moral-religious in nature.
 The alcohol problem was connected with a sense of purpose and modernity of the western nation, and was largely international in nature, in keeping with the international optimism typical for the period preceding the First World War.

-Historical analysis of conference documents helps create an image of what the temperance movement stood for.
+Historical analysis of conference documents helps create an image of what the temperance movement represented.
 The movement believed that alcohol use disorder was a threat to scientific progress, as it was believed citizens had to be strong and sober to be ready for the modern age.
 Progressive themes and causes such as abolition, natural self-determination, worker's rights, and the importance of women in rearing children to be good citizens were key themes of this citizenship ideology.
-The movement put itself at service of the state, but was also critical of it.
-In that sense, it was a radical movement with liberal and socialist aspects, although in some parts of the world, notably the US, allied with conservatism.
+The movement put itself at service of the state, but was critical of it.
+In that sense, it was a radical movement with liberal and socialist aspects, but in some parts of the world, notably the US, allied with conservatism.
 Alcohol was often associated with oppression: not only oppression in the West, but also in colonies.
-Temperance advocates saw alcohol as a product that "... enables a few to become rich while it impoverishes the very many".
+Temperance advocates saw alcohol as a product that "...enables a few to become rich while it impoverishes the very many".
 Temperance advocates worked closely with the labor movement, as well as the women suffrage movement, partly because there was mutual support and benefit, and the causes were seen as connected.